Moyamoya Disease Workup

 If moyamoya disease is not considered seriously, then appropriate diagnostic tests may not be performed and a delay in diagnosis could result.
 Because definitive treatment may be surgery, any delay could allow unnecessary progression of disease.

-If an ischemic stroke that is being treated with antiplatelet agents or anticoagulants does not respond to therapy, then moyamoya disease should be considered as a possible etiology.
+If an ischemic stroke progresses despite preventative treatment with antiplatelet agents or anticoagulants, then moyamoya disease should be considered as a possible etiology.
 This is especially true if results of a hypercoagulability profile are unremarkable.

 Physicians practicing in the community who encounter atypical stroke presentations should not hesitate to seek consultation with a stroke specialist or even to transfer a patient to a facility equipped to care for complex cases.